What is it?

 What causes it?

 There are over 3,000 species of algae, which can range in size from 1 micron to 100 meters in length.
-Like all plants, some can be injurious to humans.
+Like all plants, some can be harmful to humans.
 Seaweed dermatitis is caused by direct contact with Lyngbya majuscula (also known as Microcoleus lyngbyaceus).
 The fine, hairlike, dark-brown seaweed, commonly known as lyngbya, is distributed worldwide.
 Lyngbya can be found in certain tropical and sub-tropical shoreline waters but only at certain times of the year, when they can bloom.
-The causative agent for seaweed dermatitis are two toxins lyngbyatoxin A and debromoaplysiatoxin produced by the seaweed.
+Seaweed dermatitis is due to toxins lyngbyatoxin A and debromoaplysiatoxin produced by the seaweed.
 The toxicity of this seaweed varies greatly depending upon region, season, and type.
 Not all strains of this seaweed are toxic.

 What does Lyngbya look like?